Who Has The Most Affordable Travel Insurance?

-According to purchase data from thousands of Squaremouth transactions over the past year, the 5 most affordable travel insurance providers are SafeTrip, Berkshire Hathaway, battleface, BCBS Global Solutions, and Detour.
+According to purchase data from thousands of Squaremouth transactions over the past year, the 5 most affordable travel insurance providers are Berkshire Hathaway, BCBS Global Solutions, SafeTrip, MedjetAssist, and battleface.

-Here is a look at the 5 cheapest travel insurance companies with the average cost of policies sold over the past 12 months:
+The following providers offer a variety of plans at varying degrees of coverage.
+Here is an overview of the 5 cheapest travel insurance companies with the average cost of policies sold over the past 12 months:

-This analysis is based on anonymized purchase data from proprietary travel insurance quote and booking engine from December 01, 2024 to December 01, 2025.
+This analysis is based on anonymized purchase data from a proprietary travel insurance quote and booking engine from April 01, 2025 to April 01, 2026.
 Premium amounts reflect finalized purchase prices.
 All sales included in this data set are for comprehensive travel insurance policies.

 "Cheap travel insurance" typically goes hand in hand with plans that offer lower coverage limits and fewer comprehensive benefits.